siimonsardi/siimonsardi/README.md

-## I'm a student who are currently learnin' at Majorana of Grugliasco.
-I wanna increase his abilities and skills!!!
+## I'm a student who are currently learning at Majorana of Grugliasco.

 Welcome to my GitHub profile!